 Organized by the Institute for Applied Computational Science, ComputeFest is an annual two week program of knowledge- and skill-building activities in computational science and engineering.

 This year's workshops will feature instruction in software tools for modeling, analysis, scientific computing and visualization, as well as how to use cluster, grid and cloud resources.
 Workshops will not be video taped or lived streamed.
 All workshops are free and open to the public.
 Note: This event is free and open to the public but registration is required.
 Registration will open in mid-November.

 STUDENT COMPUTATIONAL CHALLENGE

 Dates: January 19-21, 2016

 Teams of Harvard students compete to solve a real-world problem by applying modeling and other computational tools.

-SYMPOSIUM ON THE FUTURE OF COMPUTATIONAL CHALLENGE
+SYMPOSIUM ON THE FUTURE OF COMPUTATION IN SCIENCE AND ENGINEERING

 Date: January 22, 2016

 Topic: BRAIN + MACHINES